biometrics/openbr/docs/docs/api_docs/c_api/functions.md

 	Parameter | Type | Description
 	--- | --- | ---
 	num_inputs | int | Size of **inputs**
-	inputs[] | const char * | An array of [galleries](../cpp_api.md#gallery) to train on.
+	inputs[] | const char * | An array of [galleries](../cpp_api/gallery/gallery.md) to train on.
-	modell | const char *model = | (Optional) String specifying the binary file to serialize training results to.
+	model | const char * | (Optional) String specifying the binary file to serialize training results to.
 The trained algorithm can be recovered by using this file as the algorithm.
 By default the trained algorithm will not be serialized to disk.

 * **output:** (void)
 * **see:** [br_train](#br_train)